Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Eddie Money stood 5 feet 11 inches tall – a commanding presence on stage that matched his equally commanding voice.
 He had the physical energy of a performer who genuinely loved being in front of a crowd, and that came through in every show he played.

 Off stage, Eddie was known as warm, self-deprecating, and surprisingly candid about his failures.
-He didn’t hide his drug history.
+He did not hide his drug history.
 He spoke openly about his addiction, his overdose, and the limp that never fully went away after 1980.
 That honesty made fans feel close to him in a way that polished celebrity personas rarely allow.

 Eddie Money’s Cause of Death